asphalte-khaki/SIT-FAST-TUNNEL/README.md

-## Quick Local tunnel (netplan) using sit module
+## Quick Local Tunnel (Netplan) Setup Using SIT Module

-### IT IS DESIGNED FOR MY PERSONAL USE BUT MAYBE HELP YOU OUT TO SAVE TIME.
+### Note
+ - Designed for personal use but may help others save time.

 ### Summerize
- - install necessary pkg`s (iproute2 netplan.io) and check the sit module
+ 1. Installs necessary packages (iproute2, netplan.io) and checks for SIT module support.
- - unmask systemd-networkd
- - creating netplan yaml file and network file to route traffic from local gateway
+ 2. Unmasks systemd-networkd for enabling tunnel management.
+ 3. Creates and configures Netplan and network files for local traffic routing through a defined gateway.

 ### To do:
- - add other protocle
+ - Add support for other protocols.

 ### Error Explanation
 #### If you see this error at the beginning: